retorquere/zotero-deb/README.md

   * https://apt.retorque.re/file/zotero-apt
 ----

 This repository contains packaged releases of [Zotero](https://www.zotero.org) and [Juris-M](https://juris-m.github.io) for Debian-based Linux systems and Crostini-enabled chromebooks, and the script used to build them.
-It also offers the latest nightly zotero-beta and zotero-dev.
+It also offers the latest nightly zotero-beta.

 This repository updates to new releases of Zotero and Juris-M within 2 hours, usually faster.